Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgModify"></a>

 ### MsgModify
+Deprecated: use MsgModifyContract, MsgModifyTokenClass or MsgModifyNFT

 MsgModify is the Msg/Modify request type.

-Note: deprecated (use MsgModifyContract, MsgModifyTokenClass or MsgModifyNFT)

 | Field | Type | Label | Description |